 One of the most important factors to having great horsemanship is your lower leg position.
-Ideally, you want your leg to be pulled back under your hip and as straight as possible.
-It’s not just about putting your heels down and sitting pretty.
-See which three drills collegiate coach and professional horsewoman Avery Sinclair says must be in your routine.
+Ideally, you want your leg to be pulled back under your hip and straight underneath you.
+This allows you to use your leg effectively and be balanced in the saddle.

 1. Stand in your stirrups.

 How: While sitting on your horse in proper horsemanship position, put all of the weight in your heels and stand up out of your seat about 2 inches.
 Use your core and thighs to hold this stance rather than squeezing your knees which will inevitably cause your legs to bend and inch up.
-It is best to start this exercise while your horse is stopped and standing, but you can eventually increase the difficulty by performing the exercise at a walk, jog, and lope.
+It’s best to start this exercise while your horse is stopped and standing.
+You can eventually increase the difficulty by performing the exercise at a walk, jog, and lope.

 2. Drop those stirrups.

-How: Once you feel balanced in the saddle and are confident with your lower leg position, drop your stirrups but continue to keep your leg in the same spot.
+How: Once you feel balanced in the saddle and are confident with your lower leg position, drop your stirrups.
+Continue to keep your leg in the same spot.
 Pretend like you are still able to press your weight into the stirrups and push your heels down.
-This exercise is also safest to start while your horse is standing and eventually work your way up to the walk, jog, and lope.
+This exercise is also safest to start while your horse is standing.
+Eventually work your way up to the walk, jog, and lope.

 Why: If you are constantly relying on your stirrups to keep your leg in the correct position, you aren’t truly pushing yourself to where you and your leg muscles are doing all of the work.
 The goal is for your leg position to become muscle memory so no matter how bumpy or fast the horse is moving, your leg will stay strong.
 Think of it as taking the training wheels off.
 Stirrups are a great aid to have, but you should be able to have the same leg position once they are taken away.